[REVIEWED & UPDATED AUGUST 2021]

 8. Email communications: CLIENT agrees that I may communicate with it by email, including for example sending invoices that way.
 If security will be a particular concern for any given communication, please let me know in advance so that we can jointly make appropriate arrangements for that communication.

 9. Results not guaranteed: CLIENT acknowledges that (i) it is often impossible to predict the outcome of a particular legal engagement with any certainty, and therefore (ii) I do not guarantee any particular result in an engagement to provide legal services.

 10. Changes in the law: The law sometimes changes; that means that my advice or recommendations about a particular matter might need to be updated.
 I might unilaterally call CLIENT’s attention to such a change as a courtesy, but I do not undertake any obligation to do so.

 11. Calendaring of deadlines and other important dates: I will of course make entries in my calendar for dates by which I must take particular action, for example a deadline to respond to an Office action by the U.S. Patent and Trademark Office.
-On the other hand, it is up to CLIENT, not me, to calendar particular dates by which CLIENT must take action, e.g., to preserve CLIENT’s rights or to exercise available options.
+On the other hand, it is up to CLIENT, not me, to calendar particular dates by which CLIENT must take action, e.g., to preserve or exercise CLIENT’s rights or comply with CLIENT’s obligations.

 - a contract’s upcoming expiration date